 Are you surprised that the world’s largest ice rink is in Canada?
 Yo, according to the Guinness Book of World Records, the Rideau Canal in Ottawa is the largest ice skating rink in the world.

 The stunning frozen canal is like accessing 90 Olympic-sized skating rinks, with stunning sights of the Parliament building and chalets in the backdrop.
 Don’t forget to warm up with hot cocoa and BeaverTail sugar drops!

 Add this to your Canada bucket list today!

 Walk the Confederation Trail on Prince Edward Island or Cycle tip to tip

-Located in the Canadian province of PEI – Prince Edward Island, the Confederation Trail is a 470 kilometre recreational rail trail system, which was developed following abandonment of all railway lines in the province by Canadian National Railway.
+Located in the Canadian province of PEI – Prince Edward Island, the Confederation Trail is a 470 kilometre recreational rail-trail system, which was developed following the abandonment of all railway lines in the province by the Canadian National Railway.

 Many local tour operators offer luggage-transfer services and bike rentals to the area.
 Get the trail information from PEI Tourism here